 - guilt is a strange one; one that most of us do not take to very much.
 However, guilt exists to stop me doing things.
 It can stop me taking socially unacceptable steps, such as committing a crime.

 - Bargaining is there to foster small, safe experiments; putting one toe in the water to notice what happens.
 More importantly, it helps me avoid repeating history.
 At that point, I may be able to Think, Judge and Act – to work on my options for my own future.
 Bargaining is an important part of designing and implementing small, safe experiments .Bargaining is a time to notice what else might happen.

 - If I can slow myself down, and reduce feeling depressed, then I may be able to accept there are things I can do differently, and to know what I may be less able to do differently.

-Part of Acceptance is having the wisdom to know the difference between what can be acheived, and what is not, now, within my reach.
+Part of that acceptance is having the wisdom to know the difference between what can be achieved, and what is not, now, within my reach.

 It may be an old text now, but Marris is still worth a read.
 This is particularly true if you consider his material alongside the work of Margaret Stroebe.
-Not only do the feelings that arise with loss have importance, but the feelings, unpleasant to experience, can serve some functions.
+Not only do the feelings that arise with loss have importance, but even feelings that are unpleasant to experience can serve some functions.

 A Safe experiment

 Consider a time when your feelings seemed to be getting in the way and unsettling you ‘too much’.
 This page on this web site might help galvanise some relevant information.
 As ever, chose a time in your life that is manageable or make sure you have professional support at hand.

 Make a note: what happened and when did it happen?
 Who was involved and what were your relationships with any of the people involved.

 Jot down just some fo the feelings you recall from that time.
 You may find a safe experiment – here – of some help.